sergiocorreia/panflute/README.md

 After cloning the repo and opening the panflute folder, run

-- `python install .` to install the package locally
+- `python -m pip install .` to install the package locally
-- `python install -e .` to install locally with a symlink so changes are automatically updated
+- `python -m pip install -e .` to install locally with a symlink so changes are automatically updated

 ## Contributing